zhangyangzhy/GroupA-Line-bot/SPEC.md

 ***3. Favourite List***

-* If users want to see the past news they are interested in, they can simply send `"@Favourite"` to the LINE Chatbot to check out their favourite list.
+* If users want to see the past news they are interested in, they can simply send `"@List"` to the LINE Chatbot to check out their favourite list.

 * The Favourite List provide two functions.